supuna97/express_js_crud_operation_apis/README.md

-# NodeJS Express REST APIS crud operations with MVC Pattern with Mysql
+## REST APIS crud operations with MVC Design Pattern with NodeJS Express and Mysql

-## Using technology
+### Using technology
 - Expressjs, Mysql, nodemon